 An amended referral agency assessment application is only application where a change is proposed to an aspect of the development that has already been endorsed by the City as the referral agency and included in a formal referral agency response.
 Should a new aspect of development be required for assessment that has not already referred to by the City in the referral agency response, a new referral agency assessment application is required together with an additional application fee.

 Retaining walls vary in cost, durability, strength, occupying space and vulnerability to various hazards.
+Select from the drop-down headings below for more information:

 Retaining walls can be categorised by material: